 commit_message- additional commit message that can include Git tags

 Once you save the online configuration, a

 crowdin.yml file will be saved to the root of the configured branch in your repository.
 You can edit this file manually to add the necessary parameters.

 Click Save to preview the created configuration.

-Click Add File Filter in case you have various file groups with different configurations.
+Click Add File Filter if you have various file groups with different configurations.

 Click Save to save the created configuration.